kernel-community/kernel-v2/README.md

 ## Roadmap

 This is a **rough outline** of the next steps to meet the vision above.
 Many of these steps can/may happen in parallel.
-All of them will be detailed in epics.
+All of them will be detailed in our project board.

 - [ ] Fix all current styling issues to make this new site match closely the old one.
 - [ ] Model smart contracts fully and write a formal spec.
 Figure out checkpoint verification mechanism.